 Many people mistakenly assume cybersecurity threats and attacks originate only from outside a company or organization.
 However, insider threats exist and are a significant concern given the nature of these type of attacks.
 As the name implies, insider threats are security risks that originate within your organization.
 This may be from current or former employees, contractors and business associates.
 People with direct access to your network and data can leave a trail of destruction if they opt to sabotage a business, or do so unwillingly.
 Examples of insider threats include data loss and identity theft.
 Sharing cybersecurity metrics can help demonstrate the gravity of an issue.
 Also why any business or company should reinforce existing security measures to quell potential threats.
 One effective way to prevent insider threats is to build, implement, and manage a zero-trust framework into an organization.

-5. Data Volume Generated by the Business
+5. Business Data Volume Generated

 No matter the size of the company, nearly all organizations generate plenty of valuable data that they can use to produce better products and improve service delivery.
 If you know how to create a Google Review link on your website, you can redirect customers to your company’s testimonial page, where they can leave reviews and comment about your products and services.
 This can also classify as valuable data generated by the business.